testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # WebTau

 > WebTau stands for Web Tests Automation.
 An open source tool, API, and a framework designed to
-> simplify end-to-end testing on multiple levels.
+> simplify testing on multiple levels.

+What do I mean by multiple levels?
+Apps I develop often have these layers:

 :include-meta: {presentationBulletListType: "RevealBoxes"}